erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 ### Short Description

-A security mechanism that protects data, systems, or communications from unauthorized access or attacks.
+A security mechanism that protects content, systems, or communications from unauthorized access or attacks.
 Addresses confidentiality, integrity, authentication, and authorization.
 Example: Encrypting sensitidatasetata before storage to prevent unauthorized access.
 Operates by applying cryptographic techniques, access controls, and security protocols to protect resources.

 **Key Characteristics:**
 - **Time Complexity**: Varies